A Very Important

 the model.
 EPA (2007) acknowledged that the monitoring site at

-Trinidad Head, CA does provide information about NAB concentrations
+Trinidad Head, CA provides information about NAB concentrations

 of ozone.
 Oltmans et al. (2008) described the ozone exposures